• Skip to primary navigation

 BTh Fees

-• For off-campus study, see Current Unit Fees and Census Dates for Diploma of Biblical Theology.
+• Unit Fees and Census Dates for Undergraduate courses

 • Fees can be paid upfront or via FEE-HELP (for eligible students).